dojo/cli-test-intern/README.md

 dojo test -f
 ```

-cli-test-intern will execute tests located at `./output/test/functional.js` in Chrome using Selenium and provide a
+`@dojo/cli-test-intern` will execute tests located at `./output/test/functional.js` in Chrome using Selenium and provide a
  report listing any failed tests.

 ### Testing services